ludwick/unicode-decode/README.md

 work was under Edition 2018!) and also to understand Unicode better.
 This is currently limited to analyzing UTF-8 input.

+## Install

+Right now, clone the repo.
+Then run `cargo run --  --help` (assuming you have cargo etc installed).

 ## Usage

 Pass in a string as an argument: